thrly/pen-plotter-resources/README.md

 Once the plotter is setup and running, it needs calibrating via GRBL.
 See: <https://szymonkaliski.com/writing/2023-10-02-building-a-diy-pen-plotter/> and <https://github.com/gnea/grbl/wiki/Grbl-v1.1-Configuration>

+## End stops
+I added end-stop limit switches to the X and Y axes, but ended up de-activating them.
+The hassle of unlocking the arm each time didn't seem worth it.
+I'm rarely working with files that aren't well within the limits, and I just make sure to check my scaling.

 ## To Do

 - Machine calibration details (from UGS?)